ogud/DS-Maintain/CDS-maintain.md

 Digest algorithm 0.
 The same argument applies to "CDNSKEY 0 3 0",
 the value 3 in second field is mandated by RFC4034 section 2.1.2.

 Once the parent has verified the CDS/CDNSKEY RRset and it has passed other acceptance tests, the parent MUST remove the DS RRset.
-After waiting a sufficient amount of time - depending the the parental TTL's - the child can start the process of turning off DNSSEC.
+After waiting a sufficient amount of time - depending on the parental TTLs - the child can start the process of turning off DNSSEC.

 # Security considerations